thoughtfulbloke/letter2ed/README.md

 recognising the Our World In Data graph is an approximation, there are still several practically useful implicit features about it:

-- Being based on trends of deaths, it enables a common basis comparison with countries that lack age stratified current population information
+- Being based on trends of deaths, it enables a common, consistent basis comparison with countries that lack age stratified current population information.
+As Gibson notes, Karlinsky and Kobak were initially able to provide comparison data for 103 countries (later 127).
+By contrast the mortality.org has weekly death rates by age (suitable for age standard mortality comparisons) for 38 countries[^6].
 - It makes weekly comparisons available.
 - Able to be checked by any member of the public for the latest current worldwide information.
 This last is a function of Our World in Data